alexrus28996/react-native-threadforge/packages/react-native-threadforge/README.md

 ## License

-ThreadForge is released under the MIT License.
+ThreadForge is released under the MIT License and lovingly maintained by Abhishek Kumar (alexrus28996).